 Questions You May Consider Ahead of Completing the New Leaders Week Application

 SEED originally attracted educators from P-12 schools.
-Presently, SEED attracts and supports educators, administrators, parents, and members from all educational (public, independent, charter, religious, P-12, higher ed, etc.) and community organizations that aim to offer more equitable spaces and practices.
+Presently, SEED attracts and supports community members, educators, administrators, and parents, from all educational (public, independent, charter, religious, N-20, higher ed, etc.) and community organizations that aim to offer more equitable spaces and practices.

-SEED is a peer-led, ongoing facilitated conversation, meaning it is structured to be led by internal community members over a period of time.
+A SEED Seminar or Group is a peer-led, ongoing facilitated conversation, meaning it is structured to be led by internal community members over a period of time.
 This model effectively ensures that the growth and change that takes place at both an individual and institutional level is generated thoughtfully from within.
-While some SEED leaders do conduct SEED-inspired diversity sessions, SEED is only effective as a program when the practices that have been tested and applied for over 30 years are housed thoughtfully and directly in your organization or community, through SEED seminars conducted by your facilitators.
-SEED believes that an institution’s leaders know the most about what their organization’s equity needs are and the application of that knowledge is what makes SEED transformational for organizations.
+While some SEED leaders do conduct SEED-inspired diversity sessions, SEED is most effective as a program when the practices that have been tested and applied for over 30 years are housed thoughtfully and directly in your organization or community through SEED seminars conducted by your facilitators.
+SEED believes that an institution’s or community’s members know the most about what their needs are, and the application of that knowledge is what makes SEED transformational for organizations.

 If you have any questions, please do not hesitate to contact us.